andraugust/andraugust.github.io/index.md

  <tr class="notebook-table">
    <td width="50%" class="full">
        <p style="opacity:0.5"><em>2017-12</em></p>
        <p>This post documents the use of deep CNNs for object classification on The Functional Map of the World dataset.
 The dataset contains satellite images of 62 classes of objects that have diverse sizes and shapes.
-I look at fine-tuning, the effects of sample size distribution, and the effect of adding spatial context to model input.</p>
+I look at fine-tuning and the effects of sample size distribution and spatial context inclusion.</p>
    </td>
    <td width="50%" class="full">
        <a href="/fmow/"><img src="fmow/notebook-im-probability.png"></a>